jssql1234/docs-sqlacc/docs/usage/stock/stock-report.md

    :::info

-   **Book Qty** = Quantity that is recorded in system.
+   **Book Qty** = The quantity recorded in the system.

    **Physical Qty** = Actual Quantity at your warehouse.

-   **Qty** = Variance between Physical and Book Quantity, system will auto-adjust then update accordingly.
+   **Qty** = The variance between Physical and Book Quantity.
+The system will automatically adjust and update accordingly.
 (Physical Qty – Book Qty)

    :::

 ## Print Stock Card & Print Stock Card Qty

-- Print Card can be used to see your stock movement and stock cost during a certain period of time.
+- Print Stock Card can be used to view your stock movement and stock cost during a certain period of time.
 - You can see your stock movement based on location and batch.

 ### How to Print Stock Card